eugene9212/eugene9212.github.io/_posts/2018-10-23-Matrix-Decomposition-method(1).markdown

 ---

 # Matrix Decomposition
-### Before we begin (Motivation)
+### Motivation
+Before we begin, let's think about why matrix decomposition is required in statistical computing.
 Creating a matrix in computing you have to consider several problems, such as storage matter, computing complexity and inverting issue.
 Speaking of inverting issue, you would rather use other methods than just invert the matrix using built-in function, for example 'solve' in R.

 In this topic, we'll going to learn three methods, Gaussian Elimination, Cholesky Decomposition, and QR decomposition, that can replace inverting and lessen your computation complexity.
 (If you want to get into the bottom line, just skip the following and go straight to Chapter 1)